 |Re-Rating Fee (Inspection and licence amendment for re-rating of the current star rating)||£125|

 If a franchise company has four host families within the West Oxfordshire District the fee would be £110 (Franchise licence fee) + £520 (4 x £130 host fee) therefore the total fee payable would be £630.

 ** Additional Activity Fees

-	If a premises is undertaking more than one activity the higher fee must be paid together with the additional activity fee of £42.00.
-Therefore if you are providing boarding in kennels for 52 dogs and providing boarding for 30 cats you are required to pay £265.00 (Kennels) + 42.00 (Cattery) therefore the total fee payable would be £307.00.
+If a premises is undertaking more than one activity the higher fee of the two activities must be paid together with an additional activity fee of £45.
 The higher fee of the two activities is always required as the main activity and the lower fee of the two activities is charged at the additional fee rate.